exonum/private-currency/README.md

 (again, using commitment arithmetic) only after her appropriate acceptance transaction is committed.

-To prevent deadlocks, each transfer transaction specifies the timelock parameter (in relative blockchain height, a la Bitcoin's `CSV`).
+To prevent deadlocks, each transfer transaction specifies the timelock parameter (in relative blockchain height, a la Bitcoin's `CSV` opcode).
 If this timelock expires and the receiver of the transfer still hasn't accepted it, the transfer is automatically refunded to the sender.

+## TODO list

+- [ ] Check `a > 0` instead of `a >= 0` in transfers
+- [ ] Allow to reference a past commitment to sender's balance (but not before the latest outgoing transfer) in order to boost concurrency
+- [ ] Merkelize storage data
+- [ ] Index unaccepted transfers by blockchain height and filter them correspondingly in API
+- [ ] Test more stuff

 ## Building and testing